Rohit-Patil117/nodejs-challenge/README.md

 ## Any decisions or assumptions

-Yes, I used the API_KEY for authentication and authorization for each API.
-We would need to pass this API_KEY with the header of API.
+Yes, I have used the API_KEY for authentication and authorization for each API.
+We would need to pass this API_KEY with the header of the API.

 ## API_KEY